rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 **Progress:** The Rust project has made progress on this ambition since the start of the year

 **Goals:** We think this year’s planned goals for this ambition will be achieved in the next six months.
 (This is based on the "immediate goals" listed in the ambitions blog post.)
 We think a solution will be available in the next two years, but not sooner than six months.
-In general, there is always more we can do here but wesleywiser thinks we’ll have made significant, noticable progress within the next two years and probably even within this year.
+In general, there is always more we can do here but wesleywiser thinks we’ll have made significant, noticeable progress within the next two years and probably even within this year.

 **How it started:** At start of 2022, we knew a problem existed, but we did not yet have a specific goal in mind for solving the problem.